Johor Bahru Eastern Dispersal Link Expressway: History

+Construction

 The construction of the Johor Bahru Eastern Dispersal Link was proposed in 2004 in the Ninth Malaysia Plan (2006–2010).
 The construction began on 1 October 2007 and was completed on 20 March 2012.
-On 1 April 2012, the highway was opened to public.
+On 1 April 2012, the highway was opened to public, delayed from its scheduled launch in the first quarter of 2012.

+Government Acquirement

+Talk of the government to acquire EDL had been ongoing since August 2012.

+In December 2017, the government terminated the EDL concession agreement and agreed to take over the highway, resulting in toll collections at the EDL being abolished since January 2018.

+In November 2018, the government announced that it will take over the Eastern Dispersal Link (EDL) expressway from Malaysian Resources Corp Bhd (MRCB) for RM1.3 billion in Budget 2019.

 Controversies

 Houses along Jalan Sri Pelangi Satu and Jalan Sri Pelangi Dua had been reclaimed by the government due to the necessity to use the land for the project.
 The compensation sum given to the owners of the houses was considered low by many of the residents there.
 However, no further adjustments was made to the sum.

-Another major controversy is that only the motorists who use the CIQ complex to travel to Singapore will be charged the toll; whether or not the EDL is used.
+Another major controversy is that only the motorists who use the CIQ complex to travel to Singapore will be charged the toll; whether or not the Johor Bahru Eastern Disperal Link is used.
 However, on 30 August 2012, five months after the EDL was opened to public, the controversy was resolved when the government announced that they will take over the EDL from MRCB.
-On 1 January 2018, toll collections at JB Eastern Dispersal Link was abolished and replaced by Road Charge on every Singapore car that enters Malaysia.
+On 1 January 2018, toll collections at EDL was abolished and replaced by Road Charge on every Singapore car that enters Malaysia.
+The EDL is gazetted as Federal Route 38, however the existing code E14 is still well known.

-List of interchanges
+Interchange lists

 Below is a list of interchanges (exits), laybys and rest and service areas along the Johor Bahru Eastern Dispersal Link Expressway.
 The exits are arranged in ascending numerical order from north to south.

 The entire section is located within the district of Johor Bahru, Johor.